-Nina Oikawa is one of our much-loved feature artists in FRESHLY SHUCKED – a survey of pearls in contemporary jewellery.
-She sources her distinct blue Akoya pearls from Japan to produce pieces that celebrate the unique shapes and colours of each pearl.
+Nina Oikawa is one of our much-loved artists in our FRESHLY SHUCKED survey of pearls in contemporary jewellery.
+She sources her distinct blue Akoya pearls from Japan to produce handmade jewellery that celebrate the unique shapes and colours of each pearl.
 Here we chat to her about her work.

 PO8: Tell us about the pearl jewels you have designed for FRESHLY SHUCKED?

 Nina: I really enjoy using pearls in my works.
 They can be royal, they can be elegant, they can also pop and be fun.
 I just think pearls have a never-ending potential to create new designs.